 The hip joint is usually very mobile and able to withstand large amounts of loading stresses, but is particularly vulnerable to injury during golf, since the swing involves a tremendous amount of pivoting and twisting movements.

 During the golf swing, the hip is subjected to repeated adduction and flexion/extension forces.
 This requires a great deal of control throughout the gluteal muscles and the adductor muscle complex.
 It is these rotational and shear forces that cause injuries such as groin strains and low back injuries.
-Visit Golf Injuries Hip for tips in preventing injuries from playing golf.

 The hip joint is very similar to the shoulder joint or rotator cuff, so the injuries sustained to the hip are very similar to the tears that occur to the rotator cuff.
 Again, warming up muscles before play is imperative to preventing injury, as is adding flexibility and strength to the muscles that surround the hip joint and socket.
 (Jack Nicklaus and Peter Jacobsen had hip replacements.)